Table of Contents

-Their goal is to get you in the door then convince you to buy before you leave.
+They aim to get you in the door and convince you to buy before you leave.
 They also want to convince you to purchase more add-ons at the time of sale.
 See below for more on this topic.

-If the dealership refuses to give an out the door price, you can let them know you only have a limited amount of time and will go with the dealership that gives you the best out the door price.
-If they can’t give you and out the door price, they won’t earn your business.
+If the dealership refuses to give an out-the-door price, you can let them know you only have a limited amount of time and will go with the dealership that gives you the best out-the-door price.
+If they can’t give you an “out-the-door price,” they won’t earn your business.
 Give them one more opportunity to earn the sale, then move on.
 There are plenty of other dealerships that will do their best to earn your business!

 Other Negotiating Tips

 If they don’t mind a little haggling, try and get more for your trade or get them to take some off the purchase price.
-I found that when you are shown the purchase price, make your counter offer and then say nothing.
+When shown the purchase price, make your counteroffer and then say nothing.